AIGA Minnesota Welcomes

 Officers are elected by the membership and comprise the executive leadership of the board of directors.
 Officers are entrusted with voting rights and normally serve two-year terms.

 Directors are elected by the membership and form the majority of the board, fulfilling positions within specific areas of expertise for the benefit of the membership.
 Directors are entrusted with voting rights and normally serve two-year terms.

 Associate directors are appointed by majority vote of the board of directors and serve the board within a specific function, usually by representing a particular membership affinity group or by performing a special assignment.
 Associate directors do not have voting rights and normally serve one-year terms.

 - Caylie O’Neil, Associate Director of Design for Good

 About the AIGA Minnesota board

 Governance of a membership organization requires a solid commitment from dedicated and enthusiastic volunteers with a variety of talents and attributes.
 For AIGA Minnesota, the board of directors is one of its distinct assets that serves and protects the brand and legacy of the organization.
 The board ideally represents a cross-section of thought leadership across the design profession, with each member taking charge of an area specifically suited to his or her talents and interests in order to benefit the full membership.

 About board elections

-Several times each year, AIGA Minnesota welcomes new members to serve on its board of directors and lead efforts to shape the direction of the organization.
-For the term beginning July 1, 2017, a nominating committee recommended a slate of nominees for consideration of open officer- and director‑level positions on the board.
+Twice each year, AIGA Minnesota welcomes new members to serve on its board of directors, leading efforts to shape the direction of the organization.
+For the term beginning January 1, 2016, a nominating committee recommended a slate of nominees for consideration of open officer- and director‑level positions on the board.
 The slate was approved for ratification by a vote of the organization’s Supporting, Sustaining, Design Leader, and Trustee‑level members.
 Non‑voting associate directors are appointed by a majority vote of the board.